-Chief, Pastor allegedly kill and bury student nurse at Mankessim
+Chief, pastor allegedly kill and bury student nurse at Mankessim

-A 25-year-old student nurse at Cape Coast, Georgina Asor Botchwey has been killed and buried secretly allegedly by a Chief and Paster in the chief’s house at Mankessim in the Central Region.
+A 25-year-old student nurse at Cape Coast, Georgina Asor Botchwey has allegedly been killed and buried secretly by a Chief and Pastor in the chief’s house at Mankessim in the Central Region.

-It is unclear why the Chief who is the Tufohen of Ekumfi Akwakrom and also President of the Mankessim Traders Association, Nana Crack, and the paster allegedly kidnapped the nurse and murdered her.
+It is unclear why the Chief who is the Tufohen of Ekumfi Akwakrom and also President of the Mankessim Traders Association, Nana Crack, and the pastor allegedly kidnapped the nurse and murdered her.

 The duo is said to have dug a pit in the chief’s house which is under construction and buried the final year student nurse.